ember-learn/guides-source/guides/release/models/customizing-serializers.md

 ## EmbeddedRecordMixin

-Although Ember Data encourages you to sideload your relationships, sometimes when working with legacy APIs you may discover you need to deal with JSON that contains relationships embedded inside other records.
+Although EmberData encourages you to sideload your relationships, sometimes when working with legacy APIs you may discover you need to deal with JSON that contains relationships embedded inside other records.
 The `EmbeddedRecordsMixin` is meant to help with this problem.